wellingtonscd/wordpress/wp-content/plugins/all-in-one-event-calendar/readme.txt

 The free [All-in-One Event Calendar](https://time.ly/wordpress-calendar-plugins-addons) from [Timely](https://time.ly/) is a beautiful way to list your events in WordPress and easily share them with the rest of the world.

 Our events calendar is easy to manage.
 Combines clean visual design with a powerful set of features to create the most advanced website calendar system available for WordPress.

+This plugin is a service provided by [Timely](https://time.ly/) and requires that you create and activate an account in order to use it.

 = Features =